ExpediaGroup/beekeeper/README.md

 where `<database-url>` is the name of the running MySQL container.

+## Endpoints

+Being a Spring Boot Application, all [standard actuator endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html) are supported.

+For example, the healthcheck endpoint at: `http://<address>:<port>/actuator/health`.

+By default, `beekeeper-path-scheduler-apiary` listens on port 8080 and `beekeeper-cleanup` listens on port 8008.

 ## Application configuration
 ### Beekeeper Path Scheduler Apiary
 | Property                            | Required | Description |